bml-research/data_analysis_bml/excel/excel_11_data_visualization.md

 >Note that as all Felidae are also carnivora, this is not strictly necessary.

-In addition, the data was filtered for Data quality (acceptable or better).
+In addition, the data was filtered for Data quality (acceptable and high).

+>Note: for some species no data is available for the maximum longevity (e.g. Kodkod, Marbeld Cat and Spanish Lynx).
+If you filter for data quality acceptable and high, these blanks will be filtered out.

 Next, the data was alphabetically sorted for the common names.